Game Preview: Condors at Eagles, 6 p.m.

 LOCK IT DOWN

-The Condors have allowed two or fewer goals in five of their last seven outings.
-Overall, the team is ninth in goals against a 2.89 a contest.
+The Condors have allowed two or fewer goals in six of their last eight outings.
+Overall, the team is ninth in goals against a 2.83 a contest.

 THAT'S WHAT IT SAID IN THE PROGRAM, JIM

-Seth Griffith is one point from tying Currie for the team's AHL scoring lead with 188 points.
-Tuesday's game is his 200th with Bakersfield.
+Seth Griffith is one point from tying Josh Currie for the team's AHL scoring lead with 188 points.
+Tuesday's game was his 200th with Bakersfield.

 THREE IS THE NUMBER